TuomoKu/SPX-GC/README.md

 ---
 <a id="demo"></a>
 ## Live demo
-See a **LIVE DEMO** of CG v1.0.6 at http://35.228.47.121:5000/ Please be aware there is just _one instance_ running for demo purposes, so expect clashes and overall quirky experience if multiple users are logged in at once.
+See a **LIVE DEMO** of CG v1.0.8 at http://35.228.47.121:5000/ Please be aware there is just _one instance_ running for demo purposes, so expect clashes and overall quirky experience if multiple users are logged in at once.
 Changes made in demo are reset automatically few times a day.
 (Also pay attention to the version number, it may not be the latest version.)

-_(Live demo was accidentally running with incorrect port number in Nov / Dec 2020 but it is up again normally.
-Sorry for the hickup.)_

 ---